23 Best Hiking Snacks for Your Next Day Hike

 Cheese crisps

 Oven-baked cheese crisps are another great option.
 They’re lightweight, super durable, and filled with calories.
-We get the Trader Joe’s version, but you can also find them regular grocery stores sold as Moon Cheese and Whisps.
+You can find them in most gocery stores and Target.

 Four chewy granola bars on a stump